The Royal Train: Plot

 Mainwaring checks the train politely for the King or his Equerry, only to find the coach empty except for one man who is clearly not the King.
-The Station Master reappears and complains that this train is in the way, but the crew are now asleep in the kitchen, having consumed the sleeping tablets.
-Pike tells Mainwaring he can drive it, so whilst the Station Master is on the phone, the platoon climb into the cab and set off.
+The station master reappears and complains that this train is in the way, but the crew are now asleep in the kitchen, having consumed the sleeping tablets.
+Pike tells Mainwaring he can drive it, so whilst the station master is on the phone, the platoon climb into the cab and set off.
 They soon begin to enjoy themselves and love the ride.
-The Station Master rushes out after they have gone, and discovers the Verger is clutching the defective steam brake wheel.
+The station master rushes out after they have gone and discovers the verger clutching the defective brake wheel.

 In the engine cab, Pike announces to Mainwaring that, because of the absence of the brake wheel, he is unable to stop the train, starting a panic among the men.
-Frazer spots the Vicar, Verger, Warden and Mayor chasing them on a handcar.
-Mainwaring starts to make his way over the top of the train to retrieve the missing wheel that the Verger is brandishing, and although Jones goes with Mainwaring, he is as usual a complete liability, and Mainwaring has to save him from falling off several times.
+Frazer spots the vicar, verger, Hodges and the mayor chasing them on a handcar.
+Mainwaring starts to make his way over the top of the train to retrieve the missing wheel that the verger is brandishing, and although Jones goes with Mainwaring, he is as usual a complete liability, and Mainwaring has to save him from falling off several times.
 Once they reach the back of the train, Hodges throws the wheel, and Mainwaring catches it, then he and Jones start to make their way back to the cab.
-Whilst they are on top of the train, Walker has the bright idea of putting the engine into reverse to stop it, and they are nearly thrown off.
+Whilst they are on top of the train, Pike attempts to stop the engine by putting it into reverse, and they are nearly thrown off.

-Once the train has stopped, it of course starts to return to the station, and the others on the little handcar have to work hard to keep ahead of the train.
-The Station Master changes the points to put the car and train into a siding, and they all tumble out just as the real Royal Train is heard approaching.
-They have to parade just where they are by the line, which happens to be in front of a water trough, so when the train goes past, they all get soaked.
+The train starts to return to the station and the others on the handcar have to work hard to keep ahead of the train.
+The station master changes the points to direct the car and train into a siding, and they all tumble out just as the real Royal Train is heard approaching.
+They have to parade just where they are by the line, which happens to be in front of a water trough, so the group gets soaked as the train passes.